gwu-cs-iot/20_star-squad/plan.md

 6. Construction: building the projection surface and curtain frame to create a controlled environment for the user so that the experience is as immersive as possible.

 ## Timeline
-What specifically will be done by both checkpoints apis and documentation definite schematic of how to integrate all the actuators together have a plan on how to make the flip clock interface what api will be used for constellations, and what digital manipulation can be done on an image to brighten or dim it
+**Checkpoint 1**
+1. Have software written to map an input angle (probably via terminal) to a longitude, based on an intial longitude value
+2. Have a definite schematic of how the clock interface will be built/function
+3. Make a list of all existing APIs for the project and determine what needs to be written from scratch
+4. Determine an API to get constellations online, and what kind of digital manipulation can be done to an image to create realistic brightening effects based on light pollution
+5. Have a definite schematic of how all the actuators will connect to the main controller

+**Checkpoint 2**
+1. Have the globe done
+2. Have the clock done
+3. Have data moving from Computing I to Pollution Visualization and creating some actuation (only one type of pollution is not accounted for yet)
+4. Projector works but image is not necessarily warped to match the projection surface
+5. See 3)

 ## Interfaces